RibbonCommunications/webrtc-distant-js/step-by-step/heartbeat.md

 ```

 ### 4. Custom Values
 If you wish for Heartbeating to be enabled with your own custom values, you can pass values for `heartbeatInterval` and `maxTimeouts`, which default to `2000` and `3` respectively.
-Note that the `heartbeatInterval` value **must be set to at least** `200` in order for it to be active.
+Note that interval units are expressed in milliseconds (ms) and the `heartbeatInterval` value **must be set to at least** `200` in order for it to be active.

 ```javascript
 const session = await controller.createSession({